YaoGraphicsDev/yaographicsdev.github.io/_posts/2024-01-21-brdf-and-btdf.md

 + $L(\omega_o, \omega_m)$ -- exitant radiance in $\omega_o$ scattered by all microfacets facing direction $\omega_m$
 + $D_{\omega_o}(\omega_m)$ -- Distribution of visible normals, viewed from direction $\omega_o$.

-It says that the total exitant radiance at certain viewing direction $\omega_o$ equals the sum of exitant radiance in that direction, weighted by microfacets' visible normal distribution.
-Notice this equation says nothing about incident radiance.
+It says that the total exitant radiance at certain viewing direction $\omega_o$ equals the sum of exitant radiance in that direction emitted by microfacets facing direction $\omega_m$, weighted by their corresponding 'visibility' in terms of a visible normal distribution $D_{\omega_o}(\omega_m)$ .
+Notice how this equation says nothing about incident radiance.

 We now turn to look at how microfacets facing direction $\omega_m$ interacts with incident irradiance.
 Micro-BxDF is defined as[^a]: